ibm-cloud-docs/Cloudant/couchdb/install-couchdb.md

 ## Docker Hub
 {: #docker-hub-install}

-The Apache CouchDB Docker image is available on [Docker Hub](https://hub.docker.com/_/couchdb){: new_window}{: external}, along with [Apache CouchDB documentation](https://docs.couchdb.org/en/stable/install/docker.html){: new_window}{: external}.
+The Apache CouchDB Docker image is available on [Docker Hub](https://hub.docker.com/_/couchdb){: external}, along with [Apache CouchDB documentation](https://docs.couchdb.org/en/stable/install/docker.html){: external}.

 ## Red Hat Ecosystem catalog
 {: #red-hat-ecosystem-catalog-install}

-See the [Apache CouchDB Product overview](https://catalog.redhat.com/software/operators/detail/5e98734c3f398525a0ceafd6){: new_window}{: external} on the Red Hat Container catalog for Red Hat-certified images and Operator for Apache CouchDB.
+See the [Apache CouchDB Product overview](https://catalog.redhat.com/software/operators/detail/5e98734c3f398525a0ceafd6){: external} on the Red Hat Container catalog for Red Hat-certified images and Operator for Apache CouchDB.

 ## Kubernetes Operator for Apache CouchDB
 {: #kubernetes-operator-for-apache-couchdb-install}

 The [Operator for Apache CouchDB documentation](/docs/Cloudant?topic=Cloudant-apache-couchdb-operator) details how to install and use the Operator to deploy Apache CouchDB clusters on Kubernetes.
-The Operator for Apache CouchDB is available on [OperatorHub.io](https://operatorhub.io/operator/couchdb-operator){: new_window}{: external} or in the [Red Hat Ecosystem catalog](https://catalog.redhat.com/software/operators/detail/5e98734c3f398525a0ceafd6){: new_window}{: external}.
+The Operator for Apache CouchDB is available on [OperatorHub.io](https://operatorhub.io/operator/couchdb-operator){: external} or in the [Red Hat Ecosystem catalog](https://catalog.redhat.com/software/operators/detail/5e98734c3f398525a0ceafd6){: external}.

 ## Helm Chart
 {: #helm-chart-install}

-An Apache CouchDB Helm chart along with documentation is available on [Helm Hub](https://hub.helm.sh/charts/couchdb/couchdb){: new_window}{: external}.
+An Apache CouchDB Helm chart along with documentation is available on [Helm Hub](https://hub.helm.sh/charts/couchdb/couchdb){: external}.